|

 Athletic Association to the National Collegiate Athletic Association.

-Eddie Cochem, the Saint Louis University coach, was the first to use the
+Eddie Cochems, the Saint Louis University coach, was the first coach to

 in 1910 and 1912 allowed more passing flexibility.
 [Brief History].